-Defining these contributing factors represents the first step toward establishing new treatments for children and adults with NF1.
-Moreover, NF1 provides unique opportunities to unravel the complexities of related medical problems in the general population, including adult and childhood brain tumors, nerve tumors, sarcoma and autism.
+Defining these contributing factors represents the first step toward establishing individualized treatments for children and adults with NF1.
+Moreover, NF1 provides unique opportunities to unravel the complexities of related medical problems in the general population, including adult and childhood brain tumors, nerve tumors, sarcoma, intellectual disabilities, and autism.

 Areas of investigation